Nancy Edmanson, MBACP

 My professional counselling training was in relational theory, which is an integrative method, enabling me to incorporate elements from other different counselling theories into my practise, & I have an interest in TA, REBT & Schema Therapy.

 I have experience of counselling clients with many & varied issues, including anxiety, stress & depression, eating problems, survivors of childhood sexual abuse, & people going through loss & grief processes.

-I can see clients at therapy rooms in four locations; in Leeds and Wakefield City Centres, Rodley and Birstall.
-Appointments are 50 to 60 minutes long and are offered regularly, usually weekly or fortnightly, at therapy rooms located in central Leeds or Wakefield.
+Appointments are 50 minutes in length, and are offered regularly, usually weekly or fortnightly, at therapy rooms located in central Leeds or Wakefield.
 The first session will be charged at a lower rate, and will be an opportunity for us to meet and explore your needs and hopes for the process, and get a sense of how it feels for us to work together.
 Please get in touch if you have any questions or would like to make an appointment.
-If you are happy for me to ring you, please indicate the best telephone number and times to contact you.

 Training, qualifications & experience